 Democratic centralism provides for full freedom of discussion and complete unity in action.
 While the SWP maintains that it closely follows the formula, in practice it consistently violates the Bolshevik norms of democratic centralism.
 To Lenin, "full freedom of discussion" meant inner-party discussion before a decision was reached. followed by constant re-evaluation of the decision.
 Lenin saw the democratic and centralist aspects of this formula as always being present.
 In the SWP, innerparty discussion occurs for three months every two years, during pre-convention discussion period.
 During the other 21 months the SWP has no internal political life.
-During this time, decisions made at the previous convention cannot be questioned continued on next page constantly changing relationship of political forces.
+During this time, decisions made at the previous convention cannot be questioned continued on next page by the party membership despite a the youth organization.
+In practice constantly changing relationship of political forces.
 National Committee Plenum reports dealing with political issues are labelled as "informational reports" to prevent any political discussion.